On the spectrum of the periodic focusing Zakharov-Shabat operator: Proofs

 \textit{Proof of Lemma~\ref{l:closedband}.} By Lemma~\ref{l:entire}, $\D(z)$ is an entire function differing from a constant.
 Thus, $\Im \D(z)$ is harmonic.
 By the maximum principle the set $\Gamma$ cannot contain any closed curve.
 Further, along any spectral band we have $\Im\D(z)=0$.
-Hence, $\Sigma_{\Lax}$ contains no closed bands.
+Hence, $\Sigma_{\Lax}$ contains no closed bands in the finite complex $z$-plane.